dresnite/easyui/README.md

 # EasyForms

-EasyForms is an easy-to-use form library for PocketMine-MP.
+EasyForms is a clean and easy-to-use form library for PocketMine-MP.
 Designed to let you focus on your project and not on how the library works.

 ## Code examples